mikeion/AdventofCode2019/README.md

 # Advent of Code 2019
-[Advent of Code](http://www.adventofcode.com) is an Advent calendar of small programming puzzles.
+[Advent of Code](http://www.adventofcode.com) is an Advent calendar of small programming puzzles completed daily by programmers around the world during the month of December.
 Here, I submit my code for all of the daily exercises I am able to complete.

 | Day | Jupyter notebook                                                                |
 |-----|---------------------------------------------------------------------------------|